Crypt0Ninja/Paint/README.md

 # Paint
-I made paint on Python.
+I made paint with Python.
 To launch file use this command(Linux): python3 paint.py
-Install all libs by this
+Install all libs using this
 Linux: pip3 install pyscreenshot && pip3 install Pillow